Kiki Passo Shows Off Bodacious Booty In Racy Black Lingerie

-Blond beauty Kiki Passo has a fabulous body and she does not seem to mind flaunting it on social media.
+Blond beauty Kiki Passo has a fabulous body that she does not mind flaunting on social media.
 The model’s latest Instagram update saw her showing off her bodacious booty while sporting a racy set of black lingerie that included a garter belt.

-Kiki’s outfit featured silver grommets and hooks, which gave it an edgy vibe.
-The front of the bra was not visible because of the way she posed, but several grommets were along the bottom of it.
+Kiki’s outfit featured silver grommets and hooks, giving it an edgy vibe.
+The front of the bra was not visible because of the way she posed, but several grommets could be seen along the bottom of it.
 The number also had two straps that went over her shoulders, attaching to the back with hooks.
 The panties were cheeky, giving her the perfect opportunity to show off her booty.
 The garter belt also featured a row of grommets as well as straps that wrapped around her thighs.

-Kiki styled her blond tresses in waves with a deep side part, and she sported a white polish on her nails.
+Kiki styled her blond tresses in waves with a deep side part and sported a white polish on her nails.

-The model accessorized with a single gold dangle bracelet.
+The model accessorized with a single gold bracelet.

-The popular influencer was inside for the photo shoot, which resembled an old-fashioned pinup.
-She posed on a chair covered with a sheet covered with blush sequins.
-A collection of pink sticky note were arranged in the shape of a heart on a wall behind her.
+The popular influencer was inside for the photo shoot.
+She posed on a chair covered with a sheet covered with blush sequins, while a collection of pink sticky notes were arranged in the shape of a heart on a wall behind her.

-Kiki was one her knees with the front of her hands on the back of the chair.
-With one knee forward and the other slid behind her body with her foot in the air, she struck a provocative pose that showcased her perky booty and shapely thighs.
-She arched her back, accentuating her thin waist.
-She looked over her shoulder with a flirty expression on her face.
+Kiki was on her knees with the front of her hands on the back of the chair.
+With her left knee forward and the other slid behind her body with her foot in the air, she struck a provocative pose that showcased her perky booty and shapely thighs.
+She arched her back, accentuating her thin waist, and looked over her shoulder with a flirty expression on her face.

 Dozens of her admirers took to the comments section to rave over the picture.